mchobby/pyboard-projects/word-clock/readme.md

 Create a work clock based on NeoPixels lighting letters cuts into a 18cm square face.

+See the prototype in action in this [YouTube vidéo](https://youtu.be/s56jna6cQnw).

 # Building
 First, you need to download the CAD file and cut it with Laser Cutter.<br />
 This CAD file format can be managed with the help of Fusion 360.<br />